Lucyjpjones/wean-cuisine/testing.md

 **1. When logged in as admin user, have the option to add, update and delete cuisine cards**

-- Follows same instructions as site member testing number 5 noted above.
+- Follows the same instructions as site member testing number 5 noted above.

 **2. When logged in as admin user, have the option to add, update and delete cuisine cards**

-- Admin control over adding, editing and deleting new cuisines.
-Buttons only visible when specified admin is logged in.
+- Admin control over adding, editing, and deleting new cuisines.
+Buttons only visible when the specified admin is logged in.

   ![Recipe book page](static/assets/images/readme/admin-cuisine.png)